runk/node-maxmind/README.md

 ========

 Native Javascript module for IP GEO lookup using Maxmind databases.
-Up to [500% faster](https://github.com/runk/node-maxmind#performance--benchmark) than other GEO lookip libraries.
+Up to [500% faster](https://github.com/runk/node-maxmind#performance--benchmark) than other GEO lookup libraries.
 No binary or whatsoever dependencies.

 ## GEO databases